SirPlease/ZoneMod/README.md

      * This is to prevent Admins from messing with crucial variables.
 	 * Keep in mind that this is a shared cfg, so it'll only contain shared cvars.
 	 * These cfgs are very useful for Admins wanting to load 1v1~4v4 supported plugins on top of the Configs.
+ * Server_Namer is added to this package, useful for a clean Hostname.
+	 * Everything is explained in the Server Preferences.
+	 * It is not loaded by default, needs uncomments.

 * Admin Tips:
  * l4d2_playstats needs to be loaded after readyup or it won't function properly, in many matchmodes this plugin is loaded before readyup which breaks the Rank System.
- * The previously distributed l4d2_weapon_attributes doesn't reset values after config unload, to fix this in other configs simply copy the version used in this config (optional/zonemod/l4d2_weapon_attributes) to your optional folder.
+ * The distributed l4d2_weapon_attributes doesn't reset values after config unload.
+	 * A Quick Fix is resetting the values to default in confogl_off, which is what happens in this config.
  * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load it in other configs, make sure it's loaded before other plugins.
  * TickRateFixes now also fixes Slow Doors and Pistol Scripts, useful for use with other configs.
 	 * Make sure you're not loading l4dpistoldelay if you're using this Plugin.